Click the flag

 Healthy Mum, Happy Baby — How to Feed Yourself When You're Breastfeeding Your Baby.
 Annemarie Tempelman-Kluit, $25.00

-Healthy Mum, Happy Baby is packed with creative, delicious recipes that don’t require exact measurements and won’t be ruined if they aren’t served immediately (while you deal with the cranky baby), as well as big-batch meals for the freezer, time-saving tips on how to stock your pantry before baby and useful ideas for healthy snacks you can eat one-handed while you nurse … The perfect shower or baby gift, Healthy Mum, Happy Baby is a practical, invaluable resource for every new mother.
+Healthy Mum, Happy Baby is packed with creative, delicious recipes that don’t require exact measurements and won’t be ruined if they aren’t served immediately (while you deal with the cranky baby), as well as big-batch meals for the freezer, time-saving tips on how to stock your pantry before baby and useful ideas for healthy snacks you can eat one-handed while you nurse.

 How to Get Your Kid to Eat But Not Too Much: from Birth to Adolescence.
-Ellyn Satter, $18.95
+Ellyn Satter, $21.95

-Answering a multitude of questions — such as What should a parent do with a child who wants to snack continuously?
+Answering a multitude of questions, such as — What should a parent do with a child who wants to snack continuously?
 How should parents deal with a young teen who has declared herself a vegetarian and refuses to eat any type of meat?
 Or What can parents do with a child who claims he doesn't like what's been prepared, only to turn around and eat it at his friend's house? — this guide explores the relationship between parents, children, and food in a warm, friendly, and supportive way.

 Hungry Monkey: a Food-Loving Father’s Quest to Raise an Adventurous Eater.
-Mathew Amster-Burton, $18.95
+Mathew Amster-Burton, $19.95

 Matthew Amster-Burton was a restaurant critic and food writer long before he and his wife had Iris.
 Now he’s a full-time, stay-at-home Dad and his experience with food has changed …a little.